 Stewy – artist, author of life size stencils of psycho-geographically placed British icons, such as Mary on the Green

-Historic England is partnering with the Royal Academy as part of the London Festival of Architecture to organise this exciting talk.
+Historic England partnered with the Royal Academy as part of the London Festival of Architecture to organise this exciting talk.

 Also of interest...